microsoft/TypeScript-Handbook/pages/Advanced Types.md

         new StringPadder("  ");
 }

-// Type is SpaceRepeatingPadder | StringPadder
+// Type is 'SpaceRepeatingPadder | StringPadder'
 let padder: Padder = getRandomPadder();

 if (padder instanceof SpaceRepeatingPadder) {